 Conflicts between the Hmong and Chinese caused many Hmong people to migrate to Southeast Asia in the late 19th century.
 There are sizeable Hmong communities in Thailand, Laos and Vietnam.
-After the end of the Indochinese War in 1975 many Hmong were resettled in the US, Australia and France.
+After the end of the Indochinese War in 1975, many Hmong were resettled in the US, Australia and France.
 The Hmong who live in and around the Doi Pui-Doi Suthep National Park moved there probably in the late 50s.
-They were initially growing opium and by doing so destroying the watershed of the mountain.
+They were initially growing opium and by doing so, destroying the watershed of the mountain.
 His Royal Highness King Bhumibol started a project aimed at eradicating opium cultivation and educating the Hmong to grow cash crops such as fruit, vegetables and coffee.
 The Hmong were forcibly moved from the top of the mountains to lower elevations where they now live.

-During the hike you will pass many former opium fields and locations of former dwellings of the Hmong people.
-The Doi Suthep trail starts at Doi Pui Hmong village which has become a major tourist attraction.
+During the hike, you will pass many former opium fields and locations of old dwellings of the Hmong people.
+The Doi Suthep trail starts at Doi Pui Hmong village which has become a significant tourist attraction.
 Some of the shops have stunning traditional textiles you usually only see during festivals such as the Hmong New Year.
 The start of the trail is paved but soon gives way to a narrow dirt trail through lush forest.
 There is plenty of time for stops along the way.